learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PassportJS.md

 ## Introduction

+### What is Passport.js?

 Passport.js is a widely used middleware for authentication and authorization in Node.js-based web applications.
 Its primary purpose is to simplify the process of user authentication by offering a flexible and modular framework.

+### Why should you use it?

-This flexibility allows developers to integrate Passport.js with many different authentication strategies such as verifying local username and password credentials, OAuth (for example, via Google or Facebook), and OpenID.
+Passport.js is the most popular authentication middleware for Node.js.
+The flexibility and modularity of Passport allows developers to integrate Passport with many different authentication strategies such as verifying local username and password credentials, OAuth (for example, via Google or Facebook), and OpenID.
+This makes it much quicker to implement authentication into your application as opposed to writing it yourself from scratch.
+Given its popularity, Passport is also easily adaptable to a wide variety of web frameworks such as Express.js, making it much easier to work with and adopt into your projects.

 ## Prerequisites